adamcatto/chinese_study_app/README.md

 Currently, it only supports Mandarin Chinese phrases w/ written characters and pinyin as card fronts, and English as card backs, but in the works are:

+* Scrape actual phrases/sentences from the internet/talkshows/interviews/etc.

+* Allow stratification by length of phrase/sentences

 * Cantonese Option

 * Arbitrary languages from [ManyThings](https://www.manythings.org/anki/)